OviSarkar62/Basic_Project_of_EJS/README.md

 # Basic Project of EJS
-In this project the EJS template engine is used to take normal input and show to the client side.
+In this project the EJS template engine is used with condition using loop with proper styling to take normal input and show to the client side.
 To use EJS

 Install EJS:
 `npm install ejs`